You’ve talked to friends and seen your academic and department advisors. You’ve gotten good advice, but you may be asking:

 We’ve got the answer: UCAN (UAlbany Career Advisory Network).

 UCAN is a free service offered by the UAlbany Alumni Association.
-This online database of about 2,000 alumni is accessible to all UAlbany students.
+This online database of about 1,500 alumni is accessible to all UAlbany students.
 You can search for an advisor on any number of criteria, including job type, company, region, and key words.
-Use the network as often as you like to connect with alumni around the globe for informational interviews, advice, and networking.
+Use the network as often as you like to connect with alumni around the globe for informational interviews, advice and networking.

 What else do you need to know?

 - This is not a job placement service.
-Use UCAN to connect with alumni for advice only.
-Think of it as an informational interview.
+Use UCAN to connect with alumni for advice, information and networking.
 If it leads to something more, though, great!

 - Most of the “interviews” will be over the phone.
 If the alum is local, it’s possible he/she may be willing to meet in person.
 Ask the alum what he/she would prefer.